digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 The health check protocol to use to check if a backend droplet is healthy.
 Defaults to `tcp` if not specified.
 Options are `tcp` and `http`.

+The first node port on the service is used as health check port.

 ## service.beta.kubernetes.io/do-loadbalancer-healthcheck-check-interval-seconds

 The number of seconds between between two consecutive health checks.
 The value must be between 3 and 300.
 If not specified, the default value is 3.